-Random Numbers (TRNG, DTRNG)
+Random Numbers (DTRNG)

-151 The TOE shall meet the requirement "Quality metric for random numbers (FCS_RNG.1)" as specified below (Common Criteria Part 2 extended).
+160 The TOE shall meet the requirement "Quality metric for random numbers (FCS_RNG.1)" as specified below (Common Criteria Part 2 extended).

-FCS_RNG.1 Random number generation

-Hierarchical to: No other components.

-FCS_RNG.1.1 The TSF shall provide a physical random number generator that implements total failure test of the random source .

-FCS_RNG.1.2 The TSF shall provide random numbers together with a post processing described in TRNG/DTRNG application note and TRNG/DTRNG library that meet the "standard" level of ANSSI requirements (French metric).In addition, The TSF shall provide random numbers that meet AIS 31 version 1 Functional Classes and Evaluation Methodology for Physical Random Number Generators, 25 September 2001, Class P2.
+FCS_RNG.1 Random number generation Hierarchical to: No other components.
+FCS_RNG.1.1 The TSF shall provide a physical random number generator that implements total failure test of the random source.
+FCS_RNG.1.2 The TSF shall provide random numbers together with a post processing described in DTRNG application note and DTRNG library that meet the "standard" level of ANSSI requirements (French metric).
+In additions, The TSF shall provide random numbers that meet AIS 31 version 1 Functional Classes and Evaluation Methodology for Physical Random Number Generators, 25 September 2001, Class P2.
 Dependencies: No dependencies.
-Application Note: The TRNG library version 1 and DTRNG library version 1 comprise some functions that performs statistical test on the TRNG output in order to ensure that the TRNG is working properly.
-If test is fails the function return an error value and the TRNG is shuttled down.
-Those functions are described in TRNG Application note rev 1.0 and DTRNG Application note rev 1.0.
+Application Note: The DTRNG FRO library comprises some functions that performs statistical test on the DTRNG output in order to ensure that the DTRNG is working properly.
+If test is fails the function return an error value and the DTRNG is shuttled down.
+Those functions are described in DTRNG FRO Application note